Training and Teaching

 Options for the Required Certification for Researchers

 If you have completed this training, then please submit this certification with your IRB application.
-CITI modules include these topics:
+The two required CITI courses are:

 Resources for professors